 StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

-Stanley Park Junction is the home of the Stanley Park railway where the Miniature Train operates.
+Stanley Park Junction is the home of the Stanley Park railway where the Miniature Train used to operate.
 It consists of the train station, ticket booth, barns (which were formerly the Children's Petting Zoo), Cob House, plaza, pond, and surrounding grounds.

-The Miniature Train operates out of Stanley Park Junction during Easter, Summer, Halloween, and Christmas times.
-For Halloween and Christmas there are elaborate displays and activities on the grounds.
-For example, at Halloween there is a haunted maze and haunted barn.
-For Christmas, there are MILLIONS of christmas lights put up on the surrounding grounds.
+The Miniature Train used to operate out of Stanley Park Junction during Easter, Summer, Halloween, and Christmas times.
+For Halloween and Christmas there were elaborate displays and activities on the grounds.
+For example, at Halloween there was a haunted maze and haunted barn; for Christmas, there were MILLIONS of Christmas lights put up on the surrounding grounds.

 The Cob House has a small concession that is usually open when the train is operating.
 There is a larger concession closer to the main parking lot at the front entrance to the Stanley Park Junction.

-There is no cost to enter Stanley Park Junction, however, there is a cost to ride the miniature train.
+There is no cost to enter Stanley Park Junction, however, there is a fee to ride the miniature train when in operation.

 Stanley Park Train Station